 Kadence WP is a fairly new WordPress theme that has rolled out in the year 2020.

-Ever since its inception, the theme has picked up a lot of popularity.
+Ever since its inception, it has become a popular theme.

 And why is that?